How to See Old Faithful in the Winter

 While it’s not a guided tour in the traditional sense, snowcoach transportation still includes:

-Scenic winter landscapes that you simply cannot access any other way
+Scenic winter landscapes that you cannot access any other way

 Geyser basins and thermal features along the route